Correctness and completeness of logic programs: Remarks

 The example shows how much of the programming task can be done declaratively, without considering the operational semantics; how ``logic'' could be separated from ``control.''
 It is important that all the considerations and decisions about the program execution and efficiency are independent from those related to the declarative semantics: to the correctness and completeness of the final program.
 For the role of approximate specifications in this example, see {\em\nameref{par:approximate:comments}} in Sect.\,\ref{par:approximate}.

 \paragraph{Future work} A natural continuation of the work presented here is generalization of the proof methods for programs with negation.
-There are three semantics to deal with: 3-valued completion semantics of Kunen (Prolog with additional checks for sound negation), the well-founded semantics (the same with tabulation, as in XSB), and the answer set semantics.
+There are three semantics to deal with: 3-valued completion semantics of Kunen (Prolog with additional checks for sound negation \cite{Kunen87,Doets}), the well-founded semantics (the same with tabulation, as in XSB \cite{wfsem,SwiftWarren.XSB.12}), and the answer set semantics \cite[and the references therein]{BrewkaET.ASP.CACM11}.
 The approach for Kunen semantics could possibly stem from that of \cite{DBLP:journals/tplp/DrabentM05}.
 Also generalization to constraint logic programming and to CHR (constraint handling rules) could be of interest.

+For reasoning about pruning, it should be useful to provide methods which directly refer to the pruning constructs (like the cut) used in a program, instead of employing the c-selection rule.
+An initial attempt was presented in \cite{drabent.lopstr14}.
+An interesting issue is introducing another form of specifications, to overcome the limitation discussed earlier in this section.

-An interesting task is formalization and automatizing of correctness and completeness proofs; a first step is formalization of specifications.
+An important task is formalization and automatizing of correctness and completeness proofs; a first step is formalization of specifications.
 On the other hand, further examples of proofs for practical programs are due, as are experiments with teaching programmers to informally use the proof methods in practice.